 To help you get a better idea of how custom foil labels are used, we’ve created a list of markets that we have found foil labels to be popular.

 - Food and beverage: Since foil labels can be printed in different ways, food and beverage products can exude a premium quality with the product’s packaging without the product owner worrying if the foil label will deteriorate in moist or abrasive conditions.

 - Bath and beauty: Like food and beverage, products in the bath and beauty market face a variety of conditions that can lessen its label’s quality.
 Tinted foil labels can help bath and beauty products differentiate itself with elegant packaging, yet remain intact in humid, wet environments like bathrooms and showers.

 - Health: Foil labels are compatible with a variety of health products like nutraceuticals, vitamins, and dietary supplements.
 In an increasingly competitive market, metallic looking labels can help attract consumers’ attention by making your health product look of higher quality.

-- Promotional: Coupons, piggyback labels and news notes aren’t doing their job if consumers don’t notice them.
+- Promotional: Coupons and piggyback labels aren’t doing their job if consumers don’t notice them.
 Foil can help attract potential customers’ attention because of its eye-catching sheen.
 Promotional foil labels are more likely to stand out than labels without foil and can be applied to products, marketing collateral, or publications as part of your marketing strategy.

 Depending on your label needs, design, budget and time frame, one option for foil labels may be better suited to achieve the right labeling solution.
 Having a labeling strategy in place will help narrow down your options and give your customer service rep a better idea of what would work best.
 One thing you can do to help you choose is to look at different foil labels that your label company has printed.
 You can also browse products on store shelves and the Internet, and then send a sample or image of what you would like your custom foil labels to be like.
 After you’ve determined the right foil label style, your label company will have an easier time fulfilling your label needs.